Forests Information Page header

 • Detailed ANU research from the The Fenner School of Environment & Society, found that ending native logging in Australia would reduce total greenhouse gas emissions by 24% (p.7).

-Logging impacts the security of Melbourne’s water catchments
+Logging negatively impacts the security of Melbourne’s water catchments

-In Victoria, logging is reducing our water supplies by 15,000 megalitres a year equivalent to the amount used by 250,000 people
+In Victoria, logging has been reducing our water supplies by 15,000 megalitres a year equivalent to the amount used by 250,000 people

 2018 Mt Baw Baw fires after logging Chris Taylor